 Second, they may look similar because some kana derive from the same Chinese character.
 For example, う and ウ both derive from 宇.
 The hiragana へ and katakana ヘ, which developed from 部, are almost identical.

-Third, they are used interchangeably and simultaneously in modern Japanese.
+- Third, hiragana is a more basic and common way of writing, while katakana is sometimes used for emphasis and various stylistic purposes.
 For example, when you use katakana where hiragana is supposed to be used, you are emphasizing the written word for literal or stylistic purposes.